December 18, 2014

 Persian New Year Celebration

 Wishing you all a very happy, healthy, and prosperous Nowruz - Persian New Year.
 After a few days of preparation and Nowruz-related activities, I finally got a chance to gather all of my haft seen photos and share some of them with you.
-For me, there's such a joy in photographing a haft seen table, especially with loved ones included.
-For more information about Nowruz and the haft seen you might want to check out this article, Persian New Year's Table Celebrates Nature's Rebirth Deliciously on NPR's Blog.
+For me, there's such joy in photographing a half-seen table, especially with loved ones included.
+For more information about Nowruz and the haft seen, you might want to check out this article, Persian New Year's Table Celebrates Nature's Rebirth Deliciously on NPR's Blog.

 Sabzeh